- John Singleton

 More frustrating for viewers not part of the teen demographic, to which this movie has been carefully molded, are the appearances of credible actors (Weaver, Bello, Molina, and Isaacs) alongside Lauter’s sheer superficial presence.
 Even the lower half of Dermot Mulroney’s face, which makes a brief appearance, demonstrates more talent than Lautner.
 This should have been a breakout role for the young actor, whose Twilight costars Kristen Stewart (with Adventureland) and Robert Pattinson (with Water for Elephants) have already proven their range outside of vampire and werewolf fare.
 Lautner runs the risk of being left behind unless he starts choosing projects that require him to do more than flex muscles and run his hands through his spiky hair.

 Even if you can get by Lautner’s hammy acting and Singleton’s uninspired direction, there’s still an absurd story (told better by Hitchcock or The Bourne Identity and its sequels) to contend with, and it’s somehow made worse by adding teenaged characters who talk about their juicy 8th Grade summer together far too much.
-Once you recognize the sort of embarrassingly juvenile trash you’re in for (a realization which occurs almost immediately), sitting through Abduction becomes a chore, a test of one’s resilience to endure a shamelessly teenage-centric action movie.
+Once you recognize the sort of embarrassingly juvenile trash, you’re in for (a realization that occurs almost immediately), sitting through Abduction becomes a chore, a test of one’s resilience to endure a shamelessly teenage-centric action movie.
 However silly it proves to be for everyone else, teen girls should totally like this movie because like Taylor Lautner is like so totally hot.
-And so, anyone not accustomed to seeing Lautner transform into a badly rendered wolf thing should keep a safe distance.
+And so, anyone not accustomed to seeing Lautner transform into a badly rendered werewolf should keep a safe distance.